+S.~S. acknowledges fruitful discussions and insightful communications with D.~Bahns, M.~Brandt, F.~Mohammadi and B.~Strumfels.
 G.~S. is greatly indebted to I. Danilenko for the enlightening discussions, and would like to thank A. Shiralieva.
-S.~S. acknowledges fruitful discussions and insightful communications with D.~Bahns, M.~Brandt, F.~Mohammadi and B.~Strumfels.
 G.~S. is supported by DFG-SFB 1170 (Project-ID: 258499086) and EXC2147 ctd.qmat (Project-ID: 390858490).